montagestudio/firefly/README.md

 This will remove all the existing dependencies, install and dedupe, and stage the node_modules.
 At this point you should test and rollback any dependencies that you don't want to update.

+Any checked in binary modules **must** be added and compiled for Linux (that's why you run this command inside the VM).

 Deploying
 =========